 Because the impact of COVID-19 has derived from governments seeking to control its spread and consumers wanting to avoid contracting it, the impact has been concentrated in industries with high levels of personal contact among staff and customers.
-The industries most adversely affected in proportionate terms have been Accommodation and food services and Arts and recreation services.
+The industries most adversely affected in proportionate terms by the onset of COVID-19 were Accommodation and food services and Arts and recreation services.